qBraid/qBraid/README.md

 ### 1. Quantum Program Integration

-Offers native support for 10 major quantum programming libraries including 20+ inter-library conversions with the ability to dynamically register new program types and conversions on the fly.
+Offers native support for 10 major quantum programming libraries, including 20+ inter-library conversions with the ability to dynamically register new program types and conversions on the fly.
 This enables flexible program submissions to cater to the unique capabilities and constraints of your preferred framework, facilitated by a unique conversion map that automatically adapts quantum programs during runtime according to the given specifications.

 ### 2. Modular Design